usfx/usfx.busniesswebsite/README.md

 Message that tells the user details about the book or if the books are not required by the company.

-Ability to cancel trade or save for later
+Ability to cancel trade or save for later.

 Features: